aws-samples/aws-serverless-shopping-cart/README.md

 Accepts a product id and quantity as json.
 Adds specified quantity of an item to cart.

 `/cart/migrate`
 Called after logging in - migrates items in an anonymous user's cart to belong to their logged in user.
+If you already have a cart on your logged in user, your "anonymous cart" will be merged with it when you log in.

 `/cart/checkout`
 Currently just empties cart.